-- 1. At the Fourteenth Meeting of the States Parties (14MSP), the States Parties to the Convention on the Prohibition of the Use, Stockpiling, Production, and Transfer of Anti-Personnel Mines and on their Destruction adopted a decision on "Strengthening financial governance and transparency within the ISU".
-This decision included a number of measures to increase predictability, accountability and ownership by States Parties of the work of the Convention's Implementation Support Unit (ISU) including the establishment of a financial security buffer and the adoption of a multi-annual work plan.
-These measures aimed at encouraging States Parties to plan their financial contributions to the ISU, including if possible, consider multi-annual commitments and to provide overall financial predictability to the ISU. - 2.
-The following five-year work plan and budget provides information on the general tasks to be carried out by the ISU over the next five years.
-This work plan takes into account the application of the previous ISU work plan 2016-2019 and its mid-term review by the Sixteenth Meeting of the States Parties (16MSP), the current financial status of the ISU, as well as measures to ensure the more practical implementation of the ISU's activities.
+- 1. At the Fourteenth Meeting of the States Parties (14MSP), the States Parties to the Convention on the Prohibition of the Use, Stockpiling, Production, and Transfer of Anti-Personnel Mines and on their Destruction adopted a decision on "Strengthening financial governance and transparency within the ISU."
+This decision included a number of measures to increase predictability, accountability, and ownership by States Parties of the work of the Convention's Implementation Support Unit (ISU), including the establishment of a financial security buffer and the adoption of a multi-annual work plan.
+These measures aimed at encouraging States Parties to plan their financial contributions to the ISU, including, if possible, considering multi-annual commitments and providing overall financial predictability to the ISU. - 2.
+The following five-year work plan and budget provides information on the ISU's general tasks over the next five years.
 The work plan further ensures that, in accordance with the decision of the 14MSP, the financial security buffer is maintained so as to carry at all times an amount equivalent to one year of expenditures related to the ISU's yearly budget and guarantees the basic operation of the ISU for any foreseeable year.
-The ISU will carry out the tasks set out in this work plan within the indicated level of staffing.
-The work plan takes into consideration three important modifications to the decision on "Strengthening financial governance and transparency within the ISU": - The current work plan is of a 5-year duration spanning the period from the Fourth Review Conference to the Fifth Review Conference;
+The ISU will carry out the tasks set out in this work plan within the indicated staffing level.
+As with the 2020-2024 work plan adopted by the Fourth Review Conference, the work plan takes into consideration three important modifications to the decision on "Strengthening financial governance and transparency within the ISU": - The current work plan is of a 5-year duration spanning the period from the Fifth Review Conference in 2024 to the Sixth Review Conference 2029; - The workplan merges "enhanced support" with "core support" of the ISU to better support implementation and to ensure a more practical approach to implementation in line with the mid-term review of the Sixteenth Meeting of the States Parties; - The workplan includes a 1.5% increase in staff salaries for seniority. - 3.
+In addition to the above, and in accordance with the decision of the 14MSP, the ISU can undertake activities or projects that do not feature in its budget, including at the invitation of States Parties or third parties not signatory to the Convention, when full additional financing is being provided in the form of paid contributions or at least of written pledges and when the Coordinating Committee is explicitly consenting thereto.